Mauricio González-Gordon y Díez: Early years

-González-Gordon was born in Hampton Hill, London, United Kingdom, as a son to a Spanish family with Scottish descent rooted in the Clan Gordon.
+González-Gordon was born on 18 October 1923 in Hampton Hill, London, United Kingdom, as a son to a Spanish family with Scottish descent rooted in the Clan Gordon.
 His parents were Manuel María González-Gordon and Emilia Díez Gutiérrez.
 Mauricio, whose father was known as the 'Pope of Sherry', was the second of a total of four children.
 One of his ancestors, John David Gordon of Wardhouse, had moved to Jerez de la Frontera in the 18th century and started trading in sherry.
 At the time of his birth, González-Gordon's father Manuel was the chairman of González Byass and was actively promoting the brand in the United Kingdom.
 During his youth González-Gordon was raised as a bilingual, being fluent in both Spanish and English.
 González-Gordon moved to Jerez de la Frontera at age three to go to school in Spain.
 He was homeschooled by private tutors and attended La Salle Buen Pastor college.
 He later attended the Instituto Padre Luis Coloma.
 His primary studies were followed up by economic studies at the Jerez College of Commerce, where he licensed as a teacher of trade.
 He passed the final period of the Spanish Civil War in 1939 working in an airplane factory, helping construct Polikarpov planes for the aerial forces of General Francisco Franco.
 He attended the University of Seville and graduated in Chemical Sciences in 1946.